YottaDB/YDBDoc/GTMAdminOps/packaging.rst

             gtm_exit(); /* Discard status from gtm_exit and return status from function call \*/

 Note that on 32-bit platforms, the last element of gtmroutines is $gtm_dist, whereas on 64-bit platforms, it is $gtm_dist/libgtmutil.so.
-If you are creating a wrapper to ensure that environment variables are set correctly because their values cannot be trusted, you should also review and set the environment variables discussed in “Setting up a Captive User Application with YottaDB/GT.M”.
+If you are creating a wrapper to ensure that environment variables are set correctly because their values cannot be trusted, you should also review and set the environment variables discussed in “Setting up a Captive User Application with YottaDB” above.

-All the C program needs to do is to set environment variables and call a YottaDB/GT.M entryref.
+All the C program needs to do is to set environment variables and call a YottaDB entryref.
 A call-in table is a text file that maps C names and parameters to M names and parameters.
-In this case, the call-in table is just a single line to map the C function calcprint() to the YottaDB/GT.M entryref calcprint^monthstarting():
+In this case, the call-in table is just a single line to map the C function calcprint() to the YottaDB entryref calcprint^monthstarting():

 .. parsed-literal::
    calcprint : gtm_int_t* calcprint^monthstarting(I:gtm_char_t*, I:gtm_char_t*, I:gtm_char_t*)